 It’s best to avoid speaking to a collection agency on the phone.
 And making payments on the debt will reset the clock.
 As a result, it could harm your credit rather than improve it.
 However, sometimes it’s better just to pay the collection account, especially if it’s new, and you’re certain that it’s legit.

-The most effective way to deal with PRA Receivables Management, LLC is to work with a professional credit repair service.
-They have deleted millions of negative items from companies like PRA Receivables Management, LLC for millions of clients nationwide.
+The most effective way to deal with PRA Receivables Management, LLC is to work with a credit repair professional.
+They delete millions of negative items every year from companies like PRA Receivables Management, LLC for millions of clients nationwide.

 And they may be able to help you too.

 Will PRA Receivables Management, LLC sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account and possibly remove it from your credit report.
+They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
 It’s also quite possible that you will never hear from or have to deal with PRA Receivables Management, LLC again.

 Some states allow wage garnishment, while others do not.
 If you are in a state that does not allow wage garnishment, it is illegal for a debt collector to threaten to garnish your wages.

 It is also illegal for PRA Receivables Management to make any claims they cannot or will not follow through on.
 This includes threatening to sue you or foreclose on your home.

 PRA Receivables Management, LLC Complaints